Madeline in London

 Madeline, a, bright little girl who has been entertaining readers for decades, is in London to cheer up Pepito.
 Together they enjoy the sights and sounds of the city, including Trafalgar Square, where Pepito sometimes gets into a little bit of mischief.
 Fortunately, Madeline is by her side demonstrating good manners, courage, and kindness.
 Charming illustrations and rhyming verse carry readers along this adventure with Madeline.

-Read this adorable board book about London at bedtime to guarantee sweet dreams about this magical city.
+Read this adorable sturdy book at bedtime to guarantee sweet dreams about this magical city.
 Kids will enjoy learning about the London Zoo, the footballers, Buckingham Palace, and more.
 All of the landmarks, attractions and people are settling in for the night, just like your child!
-Darling illustrations set against the backdrop of a night sky add a touch of intrigue to this recommended baby book about London.
-For more selections from this popular series, check out the Good Night Our World collection.
+Darling illustrations set against the backdrop of a night sky add a touch of intrigue.

-Jane Foster, talented textile designer, can be thanked for this sophisticated, retro-style board book about London.
-Perfect as a baby shower gift for parents with a connection to this vibrant city.
+Jane Foster, talented textile designer, can be thanked for this sophisticated, retro-style board book.
 Big Ben, the Crown Jewels, and even some lesser-known London landmarks are featured.
 While the bold colors will appeal to babies and toddlers, while the stylish artwork provides a special appeal to adults as well.

 Children's Books About London for Kindergarten and Up